mahmoud-a-ali/vrep_common/README.md

 ### Usage
 This package contains 8 msgs and 99 srvs definitions files.
 Here is an explanation of few msgs/srvs defined in this package:
 - `simRosStartSimulation.srv`: to start the simulation in coppeliasim.
 Request part of the service is empty,  The response is an `int` indicates if the simulation is successfuly started or not.For more information check the  [simStartSimulation()][] API.
 - `simRosLoadScene.srv`: to load a scene in coppeliasim.
 Request part of the service contains the scene file,  The response is an `int` indicates if the scene is successfuly loaded or not.
 For more information check the [simLoadScene()][] API.
+- `SimInfo.msg`: A ros-msg contains information about the simulation state inside coppeliasim e.g. simulatorState, simulationTime, and timeStep.
 - ....

 For more information about all the services/messages and how it can be used to communicate with Coppeliasim, you can check the [coppeliasim_APIs][] page.